ResidentMario/gtfs-tripify/README.md

 pip install git+git://github.com/ResidentMario/gtfs-tripify.git@master
 ```

 First we need to prepare our GTFS-Realtime feeds of interest.
-GTFS-Realtime is a highly compressed binary format encoded using a Google data encoding known as Protobuf
+GTFS-Realtime is a highly compressed binary format encoded using a Google data encoding known as Protobuf.

 ```python
 # Load GTFS-Realtime feeds.